Psalm 34

 None of those who take refuge in him shall be condemned.

 34:11-22 continued the wisdom theme, but this time, in proverbs.
 Like the imperatives of 34:5, 8-9, 34:11 was a call, but this time to learn wisdom about the fear of the Lord.
 34:12 asked a rhetorical question about love of happiness, only to be followed by two proverbs (34:13-14), one to refrain from speaking evil, the other to repent and seek peace.
 34:15-22 described the outcome of the proverbs.
 He would look over the good, but destroy the evil.
 Such protection did not mean freedom from misery (34:18-20), but did guarantee a safe arrival to the presence of God.
-(34:20b was quoted in John 19:36 as fulfilled prophecy in his Passion narrative.)
+(34:20b was quoted in John 19:36 as a fulfilled prophecy in his Passion narrative.)

 Taste and see the goodness of the Lord.
 The imperative of 34:9a is valid in good times and tough going.
 Despite the ups and downs of life, God will be there if we are open to his presence.
-He is there, wait for our company.
+He is there, waiting for our company.

 34:5, 8-9 described three spiritual attitudes: seek God's presence, partake in his presence, be in awe of his presence.
 How have you "looked to the Lord?"
 How have you "tasted and seen the goodness of the Lord?"
 How have you "feared the Lord?"
 What blessings have you received for your efforts?